an affordable home

 Mortgages are affordably set at approximately 33% of the household income at the time of loan application.

 From application to owning a home, it takes approximately 12-24 months depending on the mortgage readiness of each applicant.

 Habitat is a long-term home-ownership program and does not provide emergency housing.
 For programs involving immediate housing, foreclosure assistance, and home repairs click here for resource contact information.

 Answer 6 basic questions to determine if you meet our Program qualifications.

 See the updated 2018-19 Bend Housing Program Brochure

 Para información en Español, oprima el botón o llame al (541) 385-5387 extensión 104

 In order to be selected for Bend Area Habitat’s homeownership program, applicants must meet three selection criteria: “Need for Housing,” “Willingness to Partner”and “Ability to Pay”.
-For specific information for of each, click the buttons below:
+For specific information on each, click the buttons below:

 ABILITY TO PAY